jan-Lope/Toki_Pona-Parser/README.md

     s(dec(sim(sp((sub(((noun(jan),adjective(pona)),noun(meli),pronoun(mi))),conj(en),sub(pronoun(mi)))),pp(verb_tra(moku),obj_d(noun(moku))))))

-If you would like to mark the missing "be" you can use an apostrophe for the grammar check.
-This is not an official Toki Pona rule, but it avoid ambiguous.
+If you would like to mark the missing "be", you can use an apostrophe for the grammar check.
+This is not an official Toki Pona rule, but it avoids ambiguity.

     |: ni li ' moku.
     s(dec(sim(sp(sub(pronoun(ni))),pp(be,predicate(adjective(moku))))))
     s(dec(sim(sp(sub(pronoun(ni))),pp(be,predicate(noun(moku))))))

-To reduce the object variants to a noun you can use "pi".
+To reduce the object variants to a noun, you can use "pi".

     |: ni li ' moku pi jan pona.
     s(dec(sim(sp(sub(pronoun(ni))),pp(be,predicate((noun(moku),noun(jan),adjective(pona)))))))

-To mark numbers you can use a comma or a "#" (unofficial).
+To mark numbers, you can use a comma or a "#" (unofficial).

     |:  jan lili li moku e moku.
     s(dec(sim(sp(sub((noun(jan),adjective(lili)))),pp(verb_tra(moku),obj_d(noun(moku))))))